zbouvier/SplattyBird-Tutorial/README.md

 The code looks for any entity with a `"player"` component and does the following:

 - Creates a variable for the player's collisions array,
-- Loops over all current collisions the player entity is experienceing
+- Loops over all current collisions the player entity is experiencing
 - Checks to see if any of the other entities player is colliding with have a `"goo"` component, and if they do it destroys them.

-We now need to add this new system to **src/data/systems.json**, I recomend adding it right after `resolve-collisions` at the end of the `"simulation":[]` array.
+We now need to add this new system to **src/data/systems.json**, I recommend adding it right after `resolve-collisions` at the end of the `"simulation":[]` array.

 ```json
 {